Essentials tools, websites and recommendations to make gay travel easier – the most complete guide of gay travel resources for LGBTQ travelers

 It’s also useful for connecting with local drag queens and finding events.
 Once you know the names of some LGBTQ spaces in the city you’re traveling to, check out the scheduled Facebook events for parties, meetups or other gatherings.

-Safety & Security when Traveling
+LGBTQ Tools to Help with Safety & Security when Traveling

 As I’ve written before on my LGBTQ travel column for NomadicMatt.com, safety and comfort is an important part of any gaycation.
 Especially for the more marginalized sexualities and genders part of the LGBTQ spectrum.

 Thankfully, there are more than enough resources online to help you decide what or where might be safer to travel.
 It’s a matter of not just trusting your friends’ advice who may have traveled wherever you’re headed previously, but also putting a fair amount of trust in your government.